Globe Telecom: Subscribers

 In Q3 2016, Globe Telecom dislodged Smart Communications as the largest telecommunications company it terms of subscriber base with 65.8 million subscribers, 200,000 more than its rival.

 As of December 2022, Globe's total mobile subscriber base reached 87.9 million.
 It is also the country's largest telecommunications company in terms of market capitalization.
 However, by virtue of SIM Registration Act and due to deactivation of unregistered Globe SIM cards, the number of subscribers went down to 48.4 million as of July 26, 2023.
 The company now becomes second to Smart Communications in terms of subscriber base which has 50.0 million.
 At the end of a 5-day grace period, it again increased to 53,727,298 subscribers causing them to regain the title as the largest telecom company.
 Out of its total 86,746,672 subscribers or 61.94% of its total subscriber base prior, the company lost 33,019,374 SIM cards to deactivation.

 As of November 2023, Globe has about 54.7 million subscribers, making it the second largest network in terms of subscriber base.

+As of November 2025, Globe has 63.1 million subscribers, regaining its status as the network with the largest subscriber base in the country.